Hello! I'm Kate.

 Instructions

-• Place lime juice, fish sauce, brown sugar and dried chilli flakes into a screw-top jar and shake until sugar has dissolved.
-Set aside or chill until required.
+• Combine lime juice, fish sauce, brown sugar and dried chilli flakes in a small jar.
+Shake until the sugar dissolves.
+Set aside.

 Notes